 In preparing these interim financial statements, management makes judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, income and expense.
 Actual results may differ from these estimates.
 The significant judgements made by management in applying the Company's accounting policies and the key sources of estimation uncertainty were the same as those that applied to the Annual Financial Statements.

-(d) Changes in accounting standards
+(d) New accounting standards issued but not yet effective